FirebaseExtended/firebase-arduino/serial_protocol.md

 	<< +CONNECTED
 	>> NETWORK home-guest
 	<< -UNABLE_TO_CONNECT

-##BEGIN
+#Database Protocol

+##BEGIN_DB
-Must be called after creating a Serial connection, it can take either just a host for accessing public variables or you may also provide a secret for accessing protected variables in the database.
+Called to start communicating with the Firebase database, it can take either just a host for accessing public variables or you may also provide a secret for accessing protected variables in the database.
 ###Usage
 	BEGIN %Host%
 	BEGIN %Host% %Secret%